- Day-to-day PRs only touch the Dev environment.

 - Open the release PR (

-- GitHub branch protection: mark the Supabase GitHub check as a required status on
+prod→production) and wait until Supabase Preview (and your usual Vercel preview checks) are green. - GitHub branch protection: mark the Supabase GitHub check as a required status on

-- Merge the PR on GitHub.
+production, so merges are blocked when preview fails. - Merge the PR on GitHub.
 With Deploy to production enabled in the Supabase GitHub integration (see §3.2), Branching applies the same migration chain to the live production database.

 - Deploy Supabase (production) workflow (

-.github/workflows/supabase-deploy-prod.yml) still runs supabase db push --yes on push to production as a reconcile with the repo.
-Keep migration files identical to what Branching replays so both paths stay aligned.
+.github/workflows/supabase-deploy-prod.yml) still runssupabase db push --yeson push toproductionas a reconcile with the repo.
+Keep migration files identical to what Branching replays so both paths stay aligned. - Break-glass: if migrations were applied only via the Supabase Dashboard (or another one-off path) and

-db push would be redundant or risky, run the same workflow manually with skip_db_push enabled so Edge Functions and other steps can still run without a second push.
+db pushwould be redundant or risky, run the same workflow manually withskip_db_pushenabled so Edge Functions and other steps can still run without a second push.

-Single writer rule: Do not routinely apply different SQL manually and then db push different content.
+db push different content.
 One owner per promotion: repo migrations + Branching replay + optional CI db push, or documented break-glass only.

 3. Supabase dashboard configuration (operator)